tdavis6/dailySummaryEmail/README.md

 - ADDRESS: The address of which the weather and timezone should be used. (optional, required if latitude and longitude are not given.
 Use quotes.)
 - TODOIST_API_KEY: Your Todoist API key (optional)
 - WEBCAL_LINKS: Link(s) for webcal or ics calendars of which the events should appear in the email.
+Use one string, seperated by commas.
+Do not use quotes. (optional)
+- RSS_LINKS: Link(s) for rss feeds of which the entries should appear in the email.
 Use one string, seperated by commas.
-Do not quotes. (optional)
+Do not use quotes. (optional)
 - PUZZLES: True or False.
 Enables puzzles. (optional, defaults to false)
 - WOTD: True or False.
 Enables the Word of the Day. (optional, defaults to false)
 - QOTD: True or False.
 Enables the Quote of the Day. (optional, defaults to false)